Heat Pump Price Guide | New Unit & Replacement Costs

 Mini Split Ductless Heat Pump Units

 Ductless heat pump cost varies widely based on system size and the number of indoor units.
-Installed price averages about $2,200 to $4,000 for single-zone systems; about twice that for multi-zone heat pumps.
+Installed price is less for single-zone systems, and could rise to 3-5 times the that for multi-zone heat pumps.

 These popular split systems offer excellent efficiency and climate control.
 Mini split systems are also called ductless heat pumps because no ductwork is required, so they’re a good choice for new construction and areas of a home not adequately served by the central HVAC system.